0chain/zboxcli/README.md

 - --thumbnailpath -- Local thumbnail path of file to upload
 - --encrypt -- [OPTIONAL] pass this option to encrypt and upload the file
 - --commit -- [OPTIONAL] pass this option to commit the metadata transaction
+- --attr-who-pays-for-reads [OPTIONAL] set payer for downloads; default is 3rd_party, it can be 'owner' or '3rd_party'

 Command